Jellybean Pool in Glenbrook: Bushwalking and Swimming

 Once the trail arrives at the designated Jellybean car park, follow the steps down a short but steep path to reach the pool.

-Unfortunately, due to the steps, Jellybean Pool is not suitable for wheel-friendly access.
+Unfortunately, due to the steps, Jellybean Pool does not offer wheel-friendly access.

 The Pool